jacksonwb/jacksonwb.com/README.md

 # Portfolio

 This is a very simple website built primarily as a means of learning and experimentation with web development.
-Ititially it will use simple static HTML and CSS and a little JS.
+Initially it will use simple static HTML and CSS and a little JS.

 Eventually I will implement more sophisticated web technologies and use this page as a project portfolio for both development and art.